-Scot Miller is an award-winning photographer whose work has formed the basis of numerous books, including Walden: The 150th Anniversary Illustrated Edition of the American Classic; Cape Cod: Illustrated Edition of the American Classic; First Light: Five Photographers Explore Yosemite’s Wilderness; My First Summer in the Sierra: 100th Anniversary Illustrated Edition, winner of a 2011 National Outdoor Book Award; Thoreau, The Maine Woods: A Photographic Journey Through an American Wilderness; and Emerson, Muir, Thoreau: A Photographic Trilogy of American Wildness.
+Photographer Scot Miller’s work has formed the basis of numerous books, including Walden: The 150th Anniversary Illustrated Edition of the American Classic; Cape Cod: Illustrated Edition of the American Classic; First Light: Five Photographers Explore Yosemite’s Wilderness; My First Summer in the Sierra: 100th Anniversary Illustrated Edition, winner of a 2011 National Outdoor Book Award; Thoreau, The Maine Woods: A Photographic Journey Through an American Wilderness; and Emerson, Muir, Thoreau: A Photographic Trilogy of American Wildness.
 In 2018, Scot published A Word for Nature: Photographs from walks on the Trinity Skyline Trail in which he advocates for a long-term plan to manage the 10,000+ “wild” acres of the Trinity River Greenbelt and Great Trinity Forest in Dallas, Texas.
 His photographs are featured in the new book The Texas White House: A Photographic Tour of Lyndon and Lady Bird Johnson’s Home on the LBJ Ranch.
 Through his photography, he attempts to inspire an appreciation and understanding of the uniqueness of wild places and open spaces.

-For twenty years, Scot has also captured the scenery he photographs with state-of-the-art video cameras and is currently recording moving images in stunning 4k.
+For twenty-five years, Scot has also captured the scenery he photographs with state-of-the-art video cameras and is currently recording moving images in stunning 4k.
 He is a video footage contributor to Getty Images and a contributor to the “Moment in Nature” videos, broadcast nationally on Emmy Award-winning CBS Sunday Morning.
 His photographic and video collaborations include work with Yosemite Conservancy, the Walden Woods Project and the Harvard Museum of Natural History, where “Thoreau’s Maine Woods: A Journey in Photographs by Scot Miller” was on exhibit from November 2013 through February 2015 and then traveled to multiple locations in Maine.

 Scot’s photography has been featured in publications and books including D Magazine, Texas Highways Magazine, America West Magazine, Cape Cod Life, National Wildlife, Steinway & Sons Magazine, Yosemite Magazine, Yosemite Fund Annual Reports, the National Park Service’s Yosemite Valley Plan and other Yosemite-related projects, and the National Park Service’s Special Resource Study of Walden Pond and Woods.